adueck/blog/content/blog/recursively-modify-text-jsx-react/index.md

         Change all the text inside that element (recursion ⤴)
 ```

-Now let's write the code for that...
+Now let's write some code for that in TypeScript...

 ```tsx
 type Node = React.ReactElement | string | undefined;